CamF00/quantitative_finance/README.md

 # quantitative_finance
-Codes for all the concepts related to quantitative finance.
+Codes for concepts related to quantitative finance.